Faces of Cosmological Polytopes: Introduction

 For an edge $e=\{v,w\}$ we will denote the above points in $\R^{n+k}$ by

 \end{definition}

 \begin{remark} Definition~\ref{def:cosm} is slightly different from the standard definition of cosmological polytopes in \cite{arkani2017cosmological}, where a cosmological polytope is defined as a convex hull of vertices $p_e, p_{e,v}, p_{e,w}$ only.
-The two definitions coincide in the case of connected graphs with at least one edge since $\mathbf{x}_v\in \conv(p_e, p_{e,v}, p_{e,w})$ for any edge $e=\{v,w\}$ of~$G$.
-However, Definition~\ref{def:cosm} works better for disconnected graphs with singleton vertices, which might appear in the recursion in Section~\ref{sec:trees}. \end{remark}
+The two definitions coincide in the case of graphs with no isolated vertices since $\mathbf{x}_v\in \conv(p_e, p_{e,v}, p_{e,w})$ for any edge $e=\{v,w\}$ of~$G$.
+However, Definition~\ref{def:cosm} works better for graphs with isolated vertices, which might appear in the recursion in Section~\ref{sec:trees}. \end{remark}

 \begin{example} The cosmological polytope of a graph consisting of two parallel edges $e,e'$ between two vertices $v,w$ is a prism over a triangle which is depicted in Figure~\ref{fig:polytope}. \end{example}